I help leaders align their life, heart, and decisions with servitude to Allah.

 I later completed a master’s in mechanical and industrial engineering while working full-time and became a licensed Professional Engineer in Ontario.

-After returning to Qatar, I co-founded and scaled a company that continues to operate successfully.
+After returning to Qatar, I founded a systems integration company that continues to operate successfully.

 I later spent eight years at Google in California, working within one of the most demanding institutional environments in the world.